-\begin{rmk} For $c=0$, that is, for minimal graphs, item 1. has been proved with an entirely different technique (the moving plane method) by M.P.
+\begin{remark} For $c=0$, that is, for minimal graphs, item 1.~has been proved with an entirely different technique (the moving plane method) by M.P.
 Do Carmo and H.B.
 Lawson \cite{docarmolawson}.
-In their work, they also consider graphs over hyperspheres $\psi_u : M \ra \RR \times_{\cosh t} \HH^m$: this case will be treated in Proposition \ref{prp_hyperspheres} below. \end{rmk}
+In their work, they also consider graphs over hyperspheres $\psi_u : M \ra \RR \times_{\cosh t} \HH^m$: this case will be treated in Proposition \ref{prp_hyperspheres} below. \end{remark}

 Part of the techniques used in the proof of the results have been introduced in some of our previous papers.
 Thus, in order to help the reader and for the sake of clarity, we recall, when needed, the original or appropriately modified statements of the theorems we use in the arguments below.